 - User-friendly visitor experience: previously all products were displayed on one page which could cause a visitor to miss an important product, such as a parking ticket.
 By adding extra steps, the visitor is taken by the hand in the ticket flow.
 Each step represents a different product group so the visitor keeps an overview of all the products the event offers and can add the relevant products to his or her shopping cart.

 - Extra cash flow before the event: There are many costs involved in organizing an event.
-These often need to be paid in advance (suppliers, marketing etc.), while the revenue streams come afterwards.
-By providing cross-sell products such as tokens in the ticket flow you improve your cash flow position and avoid payment delays.
+These often need to be paid in advance (suppliers, marketing, etc.), while the revenue streams come afterward.
+By providing cross-sell products such as tokens in the ticket flow you improve your cash flow and avoid payment delays.

-- Avoid queues: the starting point of the ticket flow is of course an event ticket, nevertheless a visitor might also be looking for additional products such as parking tickets or tokens.
-By already providing it in the online flow, he or she does not have to queue up at the event itself and can immediately start enjoying the event experience.
-It also reduces the workload for the staff at the event and creates an efficient flow of visitors.
+- Avoid queues: the starting point of the ticket flow is of course an event ticket.
+Nevertheless, a visitor might also be looking for additional products such as parking tickets or tokens.
+By already providing this in the online flow, he or she does not have to queue at the event itself and can immediately start enjoying the event experience.
+It also reduces the workload for the staff at the event and creates an efficient visitor flow.